GeekyGoyal/Caduceus/README.md

 * Python

 ## Challenges we ran into
-* We had a few issues using Github desktop.
+* We had a few issues using GitHub desktop.

 ## Accomplishments that we're proud of
 We're proud of learning new technologies and working well together as a team!